RichardoC/kube-audit-rest/README.md

 * make it clear just how bad an idea stdout is, preferably with a PoC exploit of using that to take over a cluster via logs...
 * make it clear log file only exists if requests are sent
 * clarify log file format is the raw response with no newlines, with one response per line.
-* clarify that kubernetes may not loadbalance between replicas as expcted.
+* clarify that kubernetes may not loadbalance between replicas as expected.
+* test properly rather than use sleeps to manage async things...

 ## Completed next steps
 * Use flags for certs locations
 * write to a file rather than STDOUT with rotation and/or a max size
 * Use structured logging
 * rename to kube-audit-rest from kube-rest-audit
+* Add examples folder